EV MYTHBUSTERS

 Can I take my EV on a road trip?

-Of course!
-Road trips are an American pastime and with each passing year, more and more drivers are packing up and driving their EVs across dozens of states.
+Road trips are an American past-time and with each passing year, more and more drivers are packing up and driving their EVs across dozens of states.

 Timelapse of Electric Vehicle Charging Stations Installed Between January 2021 and December 2023